Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 It's obvious (to me and our True North Mortgage brokers) that getting your best, lowest rate (for which you qualify) is a great way to save thousands.
 If you're buying a new home and go straight to your bank, you'll likely pay a higher rate because they 'bank' on your loyalty rather than compete strongly on rates.

-We can access several lenders to find your best rate (guaranteed), PLUS pass along a volume discount to get it lower.
+We can access several lenders to find your best rate (guaranteed), PLUS pass along a volume discount to get it even lower.
 We're known for having the best rates in the industry, and we work hard to achieve that for every client.

 2. Switch to a lower rate or better product

-Feeling regretful about paying that higher mortgage rate with your big bank?
-You can check with us any time, especially during your mortgage renewal period, to see if we can switch you to a better rate.
-It's free, and there's no obligation to get our help.
+• You can check with us any time, especially during your mortgage renewal period, to see if we can switch you to a better rate and more flexible mortgage

 3. Save more with a conventional mortgage

-The savings difference on a $500K home price with a down payment of 10% vs. 20% (standard 25-year amortization), is over $51K!
+The overall savings difference on a $500K home price with a down payment of 10% vs. 20% (standard 25-year amortization), is over $51K!
 A conventional mortgage typically comes with a higher rate (no insurance on the loan), but you'll still save more.

 4. Extend your amortization to lower your payments